belleomoraes/mywallet-front/README.md

 - List all financial events for a user

-## Technologies
+## Technologies and Libraries
-- Node.js
+- React
-- Express
+- React Icons
-- MongoDB
+- Syled-components
-- Libraries: bcrypt, cors, dotenv, joi, nanoid, uuid

 ## How to run
 1. Clone the back-end repository at https://github.com/belleomoraes/mywallet-back and follow instructions to run